Department of Psychology, College of Liberal Arts

 Email address: firstname.lastname@example.org

-Dr. Douglas K. Snyder is Professor of Psychology and Director of Clinical Training at Texas A&M University in College Station.
+Dr. Douglas K. Snyder is Professor of Psychology and previously served as Director of Clinical Training (1991-2012) at Texas A&M University in College Station.
 He earned his bachelor's degree from Wittenberg University in 1974, received his doctoral degree from the University of North Carolina at Chapel Hill in 1978, and interned at Duke University Medical Center.
 Prior to his appointment at Texas A&M, he served on the faculty at Wayne State University in Detroit and at the University of Kentucky in Lexington, where he also served as Director of Clinical Training and Associate Dean in the College of Arts and Sciences.

 Dr. Snyder received the 2005 Award from the American Psychological Association for Distinguished Contributions to Family Psychology.
 He is a Fellow of the American Psychological Association in Divisions of Family Psychology, Clinical Psychology, Psychotherapy, and Evaluation and Measurement.
 He is also a Fellow of the Society for Personality Assessment.
 Dr. Snyder has served as Editor of the Clinician's Research Digest and as Associate Editor for the Journal of Consulting and Clinical Psychology and for the Journal of Family Psychology.
 He also serves on the editorial boards of numerous journals in clinical psychology and family therapy.